AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-01-31-why-i-dont-like-tailwind-css.md

 I do want to note that even if your CSS ends up being smaller with Tailwind, the network request for your HTML will probably be larger than if you had used BEM.
 It's not like things disappear into nowhere, after all—you've shifted the weight to your HTML, where class names are repeated several times, just like `property: value` pairs are repeated in a typical CSS stylesheet written without Tailwind.

 But at the end of the day, you shouldn't worry about optimizing your CSS if your numbers are somewhere in this range.
 You can improve your site's performance in more impactful ways, like optimizing your images and font loading.

-**Original**:

-Utility CSS is inherently broken and bloated.
-Why?
-Because every new class name that you introduce could have potentially hundreds of property-value combinations, and that translates to more compiled CSS—which, of course, means a larger network request, and potentially slower performance.

-Look no further than pseudo-class selectors like `:hover`, `:focus`, `:active`, and `:focus-within` to see why this is such a big deal.
-In fact, it's a problem that Tailwind is aware of:

-{% quote "Pseudo-Class Variants, Tailwind", "https://v1.tailwindcss.com/docs/pseudo-class-variants" %}
-  Not all pseudo-class variants are enabled for all utilities by default due to file-size considerations, but we've tried our best to enable the most commonly used combinations out of the box.
-{% endquote %}

-Translation: Tailwind is a costly abstraction, and its creators have tried their very best to hide this fact from you.

 ### 5. Tailwind Is an Unnecessary Abstraction